 The onion thrip can be a major problem on garlic.
 Garlic gardeners should also scout for damage from cutworms, cabbage loopers and wireworms.
 In certain areas of Georgia, onion root maggots may be a problem.
 Check with your local county extension agent for appropriate control measures.

 Weed control is essential for proper development of garlic plants.
 Garlic has a very shallow root system.
 Like onions, it does not compete with weeds very well.
 Cultivation, hand picking and hoeing are the only viable alternatives for weed control.
 Cultivation should be very shallow to prevent root damage.

 Mulch is another viable weed control option.
 Apply mulch after garlic has emerged.
 Prior to emergence, weed control should be by hand.
-Use 2-3" of mulch over the entire area.
-Keep mulch 2-3" away from the plant stem.
+Use 2–3 in. of mulch over the entire area.
+Keep mulch 2–3 in. away from the plant stem.
 As with any other plant, mulch might create an environment for disease if it contacts the stem and is kept too damp.

-Depending on the area of Georgia, garlic will be ready to harvest from late May to mid July.
+Depending on the area of Georgia, garlic will be ready to harvest from late May to mid-July.
 When garlic is mature, leaf tops will begin to dry, discolor and bend towards the ground.
-Harvest the garlic when 1/3 to 1/2 of the leaves have died back in this manner.
+Harvest the garlic when one-third to one-half of the leaves have died back in this manner.
 Use a fork to loosen the soil and facilitate lifting the bulbs, thus avoiding stem injury.
 This is especially important if you plan to braid the tops.
 If harvesting is delayed too long after the tops have died back, the bulbs may rot.